-Yes is the long and short answer.
-But, there will be some days that the answer is NO. Depends on your horse, and also the safety of exercise in that day’s conditions.
+Yes, you should keep exercising your horse in the winter!
+But, there will be some days that the answer is NO. Depends on your horse, and also the safety of exercise on any given day.

 Here are some super reasons to keep exercising your horse in the winter: